 Check out the Visit Tulsa page of our website.
-Anyone can schedule a Guided Tour at their convenience.
-Once you’ve been accepted into the program and completed the required verification steps, you’ll receive information about the option to join us in Tulsa for a self-guided or hosted visit.
+Once you’ve been accepted into the program and completed the required verification steps, you’ll receive information about the option to join us in Tulsa for Hosted Visit or Self-Guided Visit.

 If selected for the program, how soon can I move?